Vienna – Anker Clock (Ankeruhr)

 The big parade is at noon only!

-This clock in Vienna has 2 sides… look at both to ensure you get to the historic story side.
+This clock in Vienna has two sides—make sure to look at both so you don’t miss the historic, storytelling side.

-The clock’s first design occurred in 1914 and was ready to function in 1915, however, the official continual work was postponed after the end of the First World War.
-In addition, due to the change of monarchy role, the clock was modified to adapt to the new era.
+The clock was first designed in 1914 and ready to operate in 1915, but its official inauguration was delayed until after the First World War.
+With the fall of the monarchy, several elements were modified to reflect the new era.

 For an overview of Vienna click here.